 Coach Swinney and his family owe quite a bit of gratitude to Coach Gene Stallings, former University of Alabama coach.
 The manner in which Coach Stallings handled the life experiences of raising a special needs child is well documented.
-In addition to being touched by Coach Stallings, Coach Swinney and Kathleen were also touched by Geneís son, John Mark Stallings, who was born with Down syndrome.
-In honor of John Mark, the Foundation supports the ClemsonLIFE Program and the University of Alabamaís RISE Program.
+In addition to being touched by Coach Stallings, Coach Swinney and Kathleen were also touched by Gene’s son, John Mark Stallings, who was born with Down syndrome.
+In honor of John Mark, Dabo's All In Team Foundation supports the ClemsonLIFE Program and the University of Alabama’s RISE Program.

 The ClemsonLIFE program at Clemson University is designed for students with intellectual disabilities who desire a postsecondary experience on a college campus.
 The mission of the ClemsonLIFE Program is to provide a coordinated course of study that includes career exploration and preparation along with self-awareness, discovery, and personal improvement through a framework of courses, job internships, and community participation.

 The RISE Program is a nationally recognized early childhood education program that is dedicated to excellence in service, research, and teaching.
 The program predominately serves young children with disabilities, but also includes children who do not have disabilities.
-The RISE model is a unique blend of early childhood education, child development, early childhood special education, and integrated therapy.
+The RISE model is a unique blend of early childhood education, childdevelopment, early childhood special education, and integrated therapy.
 The purpose of the program is to optimally prepare children for their next educational environment, and to provide support to families.
 RISE is a part of the College of Human Environmental Sciences at the University of Alabama and provides opportunities for university students to experience evidence-based research practices in the field of early childhood education and early childhood special education.
 The RISE Center currently serves close to 100 children and their families.
-For more information about The RISE Program, please visit http://riseschool.ua.edu/.

-Funds will come from Foundation activities including Fantasy Camp, and the foundationís two annual fund-raising functions.
-In April 2017, the Foundation donated $40,000 as part of Coach Stallings annual golf fund-raiser and $40,000 to the ClemsonLIFE program for student scholarship assistance.
-To date the Foundation has donated over $320,000 to the LIFE Programs.
+Funds will come from Foundation activities, including our two annual fundraising functions.
+In April 2018, the Foundation donated $35,000 as part of Coach Stallings annual golf fundraiser for the RISE Program and $50,000 to the ClemsonLIFE program for student scholarship assistance.
+To date, the Foundation has donated over $400,000 to these programs.